 For example, cannabis shares terpenes with many other plant species, including pine, lavender, eucalyptus, nutmeg, mint, and more — giving its aroma touches of these botanicals as well.

 Terpenes offer therapeutic benefits of their own, further lending to the overall medicinal effects of the cannabis plant as a whole.
-Some terpenes improve absorption of other molecules through the digestive tract, and many others are anti-inflammatory, sedative, or antibacterial.
+Some terpenes improve the absorption of other molecules through the digestive tract, and many others are anti-inflammatory, sedative, or antibacterial.

 The endocannabinoid system is a critical regulator of our nervous, immune, and endocrine systems.
 Tiny receptors called endocannabinoid receptors are located around the body and designed to send and receive chemical messages that control pain, inflammation, immune function, and nervous system activation.